-The end-of-mandate ceremony started with a welcome from the moderators and an introductory video on the achievements of the mandate.
+The end-of-mandate ceremony started with a welcome from the moderators and an introductory video on the achievements of the term of office.

-The first session, on 'A Social Europe for a Competitive and Sustainable Future', opened with three video messages:
+The first session, on A Social Europe for a Competitive and Sustainable Future, opened with three video messages:

 - Roxana Mînzatu, Executive Vice-President of the European Commission, praised President Röpke’s achievements and leadership in uniting workers, employers and civil society.
 She stressed that competitiveness and sustainability, both social and environmental, must go hand in hand, underpinned by growth, innovation, skills, quality jobs and inclusion.
-She underlined that regaining competitiveness requires revamping the social market economy, and recognised the EESC as a vital partner in grounding EU policies in reality and with a human dimension.
+She said that regaining competitiveness required the social market economy to be revamped, and recognised the EESC as a vital partner in grounding EU policies in reality and with a human dimension.

-- In her message, Li Andersson, Chair of the European Parliament’s Employment and Social Affairs Committee, thanked the EESC for its fruitful cooperation and stressed that, especially in turbulent times, the European project is about people as much as markets, energy or defence.
-She underlined that a strong social Europe is the foundation of a strong, well-functioning economy
+- In her message, Li Andersson, Chair of the European Parliament’s Employment and Social Affairs Committee, thanked the EESC for its fruitful cooperation and stressed that, especially in turbulent times, the European project was about people as much as markets, energy or defence.
+She underlined that a strong social Europe was the foundation of a strong, well-functioning economy

-- Yolanda Díaz, Second Deputy Prime Minister of Spain, congratulated President Röpke for placing people and social rights at the centre of the European agenda through dialogue, ambition and inclusiveness, especially of youth, civil society and enlargement candidates.
-She praised his role in making the EESC more open and democratic, a constant ally for Spain in advancing the social agenda, and expressed confidence that the Committee will remain at the forefront of key debates, ensuring the EU is a community of rights, values and social justice rather than just a market
+- Yolanda Díaz, Second Deputy Prime Minister of Spain, congratulated President Röpke for placing people and social rights at the centre of the European agenda through dialogue, ambition and inclusiveness, especially with regard to youth, civil society and the enlargement candidates.
+She praised his role in making the EESC more open and democratic, and a constant ally for Spain in advancing the social agenda, and expressed confidence that the Committee would remain at the forefront of key debates, with a view to ensuring that the EU was a community of rights, values and social justice rather than just a market.

-The ceremony continued with keynote addresses from social partners and civil society:
+The ceremony continued with keynote addresses from the social partners and civil society:

-- Wolfgang Katzian, President of the ETUC, thanked President Röpke for his commitment to Social Europe and for making the motto of his manifesto 'Stand Up for Democracy, Speak Up for Europe' a reality, stressing that workers’ rights are endangered when democracy is weakened.
-He valued the EESC’s opinions and support for the European Pillar of Social Rights, particularly during the green and digital transitions, and called for defending democracy, placing the social dimension at the centre, and upholding the EESC’s role as a place of compromise and dialogue.
+- Wolfgang Katzian, President of ETUC, thanked President Röpke for his commitment to Social Europe and for making the motto of his manifesto Stand Up for Democracy, Speak Up for Europe a reality, stressing that workers’ rights were endangered when democracy was weakened.
+He valued the EESC’s opinions and its support for the European Pillar of Social Rights, particularly during the green and digital transitions, and called for democracy to be defended, with the social dimension at its centre, and for the EESC to continue to play its role as a place of compromise and dialogue.

-- Markus Beyrer, Director-General of BusinessEurope, praised President Röpke’s achievements and stressed that the EESC’s work is about driving economic and social progress by enabling competitive companies to generate growth and jobs.
-He underlined that members share the ambition to make Europe the best place to live, work and do business, and highlighted the value of social dialogue with trade unions and civil society.
-He concluded by commending President Röpke for his balanced presidency and vital role in cooperation
+- Markus Beyrer, Director-General of BusinessEurope, praised President Röpke’s achievements and stressed that the EESC’s work was about driving economic and social progress by enabling competitive companies to generate growth and jobs.
+He underlined that the members shared the ambition to make Europe the best place in which to live, work and do business, and highlighted the value of social dialogue with trade unions and civil society.
+He concluded by commending President Röpke for his balanced presidency and vital role in cooperation.

-- Mikael Leyi, Secretary-General of Solidar, warned that Social Europe and democracy are under pressure, and that Europe must choose between upholding rights, participation and cohesion or risking authoritarianism through deregulation and outdated market dogmas.
-He underlined the EESC’s role as guardian of dialogue and civic participation, praising President Röpke’s leadership in holding EU institutions accountable.
+- Mikael Leyi, Secretary-General of Solidar, warned that Social Europe and democracy were under pressure, and that Europe had to choose between upholding rights, participation and cohesion or risking authoritarianism through deregulation and outdated market dogmas.
+He underlined the EESC’s role as a guardian of dialogue and civic participation, praising President Röpke’s leadership in holding the EU institutions accountable.

-The ceremony continued with the session on 'Opening Europe’s Future: Youth at the Heart of Democracy', which focused on two youth initiatives implemented during President Röpke's mandate: the Youth Test and the Youth Advisory Council (YAC).
+The ceremony continued with the session on Opening Europe’s Future: Youth at the Heart of Democracy, which focused on two youth initiatives implemented during President Röpke's mandate: the Youth Test and the Youth Advisory Council (YAC).
 Moderator Shada Islam opened the session by underlining the importance of engaging youth voices in democratic processes and introduced the speakers.